 Before joining New Solutions Group, Sloan did large-scale project management in the private sector.
 But what prepared her most for a results-driven career was campaign management.
 In 2010, she led a State Senate Campaign in an all Detroit district comprised largely of low-income and minority residents.
 While raising over $60,000 for this effort, Sloan organized and implemented a direct voter contact strategy that touched over 10,000 households, refined the candidate’s policy platform, and built strong, strategic partnerships with block clubs and grassroots advocacy groups, which gave her a solid background in political relationships and constituents’ needs.

-Sarah specializes in urban policy, placemaking, and organizations that support schools.
+Sarah specializes in working with youth-serving organizations, as well as urban policy and placemaking.
 She's most passionate about improving life outcomes for kids.
 She loves a well-designed process and a well-facilitated meeting (and can provide both).

-Sarah specializes in projects where two types of experience--local and community-based knowledge and expert policy or systems analysis--need to be blended together for project success.
-She is skilled layering quantitative with qualitative research to reach strategic directions that make sense.
+Sarah enjoys handling projects where two types of experience--local and community-based knowledge and expert policy or systems analysis--need to be blended together for project success.
+She is skilled in layering quantitative with qualitative research to reach strategic directions that make sense.
 Sarah led or leads our work for:

 - Pew Charitable Trusts